HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/linearized_unconfined_boundary_step_1d.rst

 - east boundary: fixed at `10.0 m`,
 - west boundary: CSV forcing jumping from the initial state to `10.10 m`,
 - initial condition: uniform `10.0 m`,
 - simulated observable: `watertable_elevation`.
 For `solver=boussinesq`, the validation uses one small balanced triangular strip projected back to a regular `40 x 3` comparison grid.
-The runtime itself is selected through the case `config_boussinesq.toml`, so the geometry stays fixed while the nonlinear backend can evolve independently (`local`, `scipy`, `scipy_sparse`).
+The runtime itself is selected through the case `config_boussinesq.toml`, so the geometry stays fixed while the nonlinear backend can evolve independently.
+The analytical `boussinesq` variant now defaults to PETSc TS VI.
-- Available solver variants: MODFLOW-NWT, MODFLOW 6, Boussinesq.
+- Available solver variants: MODFLOW-NWT, MODFLOW 6, MODFLOW 6 irregular triangles, Boussinesq.

 What It Shows
 -------------